Article

 The Science of Storytelling

-• Oxytocin is known as the ‘relationship building’ chemical.
-When a story gives us reason to feel for the characters, and feel invested, oxytocin is triggered in our brains, strengthening the sense of bonding and trust.
+• Oxytocin is known as the "relationship-building" chemical.
+When a story gives us a reason to feel for the characters, and feel invested, oxytocin is triggered in our brains, strengthening the sense of bonding and trust.
 Make your customer feel their heartstrings pulled by your story.

 Video Editing